StorageOS is a software-defined storage platform for running stateful applications in Kubernetes.

-StorageOS is deployed by the StorageOS operator.
+StorageOS is deployed by the StorageOS Cluster Operator.
 In Kubernetes, the StorageOS Controlplane and Dataplane are deployed in a single pod managed by a daemonset.
 This daemonset runs on every node in the cluster that will consume or present storage.
-The scheduler, CSI helper and Operator run as separate pods and are controlled as deployments.
+The Scheduler, CSI helper, Cluster Operator and API Manager run as separate pods and are controlled as deployments.

 StorageOS is designed to feel familiar to Kubernetes and Docker users.
 Storage

 is managed through standard StorageClasses and PersistentVolumeClaims, and

 features are controlled by

 default, volumes are cached to improve read performance and compressed to

 Any pod may mount a StorageOS virtual volume from any node that is also running StorageOS, regardless of whether the pod and volume are collocated on the same node.
 Therefore, applications may be started or restarted on any node and access volumes transparently.